jcchurch/PhilosoraptorSkill/README.md

 The default action is for the Philosoraptor skill to dispense either one philosoraptor meme quote or a raptor-like sound.
 This happens random with 75% meme quotes and 25% raptor-like sounds.

-You may also request only raptor-like sounds ("Alexa, ask Philosoraptor for a raptor sound") or a meme ("Alexa, ask Philosoraptor for a meme").
+You may also request only raptor-like sounds ("Alexa, ask Philosoraptor for a roar") or a meme ("Alexa, ask Philosoraptor for a meme").

 ## Understanding This Code